John Redwood: Early life and education

 John Redwood was born in Dover, the second child of William Redwood (1925–2016), an accountant and company secretary, and his wife, Amy Emma (née Champion), the manager of a shoe shop.
 He had an elder sister, Jennifer, who died as a baby in 1949.
 His childhood began in a council house, and he describes his family buying their own house as a "big breakthrough" for the family.

 Redwood was educated at private Kent College in Canterbury, and Magdalen College, Oxford, where he graduated with a BA in modern history in 1971.
 He was a postgraduate at St Antony's College, Oxford, from 1971 to 1972 and was elected an Examination Fellow at All Souls College, Oxford, from 1972 to 1979, which later led to a distinguished fellowship in 2007.
 At All Souls, he wrote a DPhil thesis which investigated the fear of atheism in England, from the Restoration to the publication of Alciphron by George Berkeley.
 He graduated with a DPhil in 1975.

 Political career

 Before parliament

 Redwood was an Oxfordshire county councillor, representing the Conservative Party between 1973 and 1977, the youngest ever at the age of 21 when elected.
 In 1981, he unsuccessfully stood for the Greater London Council seat of Peckham.
 From 1983 onwards, he headed Margaret Thatcher's policy unit, where he was one of the champions of privatisation.

 Redwood stood as the Conservative candidate at the Peckham by-election of October 1982, coming third with 12.42% of the vote behind the Labour Party candidate Harriet Harman and the SDP candidate Dick Taverne.

 As a parliamentarian

-At the 1987 general election, Redwood was elected to the House of Commons as MP for Wokingham, winning with 61.4% of the vote and a majority of 20,387.
+At the 1987 general election, Redwood was elected to the House of Commons as the MP for Wokingham, winning with 61.4% of the vote and a majority of 20,387.